 Rumors of a union forming at Duke, about 40 miles east of Elon, began spreading during the summer of 2015.

-Those rumors were confirmed when Duke faculty requested the help of Faculty Forward.
+Those rumors were confirmed when members of the Duke faculty requested the help of Faculty Forward.
 By working closely with representatives such as Stanley from SEIU, Duke’s Faculty Union formed by March 2016.

-Of the 203 ballots cast by non-tenure-track faculty members at Duke, 174-29 voted in favor of the union in the election overseen by the NLRB.
+Of the 203 ballots cast by non-tenure-track faculty members at Duke, the vote was 174-29 in favor of the union in the election overseen by the NLRB.
 In July 2017, members of the union voted unanimously to ratify the DFU’s first contract.
 The contract was than negotiated and agreed upon by Duke’s administration — it runs from July 1, 2017 to June 20, 2020.